-‘Legs’ is my memoir of childhood and into my twenties through the mid 1950s to the late 1970s.
-It’s a reflection from someone who only recently got a diagnosis of high-functioning Autism Spectrum Disorder, a.k.a.
+In brief, ‘Legs’ is my memoir of childhood and into my twenties through the period of the mid 1950s to the late 1970s.
+It’s a reassessment of how I got to be who I am from someone who was only recently diagnosed with high-functioning Autism Spectrum Disorder, a.k.a.
 Asperger’s.
-I’m in my 60s now and my memoir in part was driven by the question: “What the heck!?”, as in how did I get to be in my 60s before I knew?

-Herewith, then, among these pages more about ‘Legs’, including how to buy a copy, some questions and answers, some relevant pics, a selection of reviews, some further interesting links and contact me stuff.
+Herewith, then, among these pages more about ‘Legs’ and ‘Pocket Full’, including how to buy copies, some questions and answers, some relevant pics, a selection of reviews, music, some further interesting links and contact me stuff.

-‘One of Its Legs are Both the Same’ is my memoir of being, as my mum would say, different.
-It’s an intriguing and rollicking tale of the ‘hippie’ era of the early 1970s, featuring murderous rats, painfully low door lintels, angry spiders and a rabid duck.
-Forced to face demons of my own making, and finding guardian angels in unexpected places, I eventually found understanding of my life of difference amidst trauma, bizarre happenings (including being sexually molested by a glowing cat), serendipity and near misses, as well as beauty and much laughter.
+‘One of Its Legs are Both the Same’ is my memoir of being, as my mum would say, ‘different’.
+It’s an intriguing and rollicking tale of the ‘hippie’ era of the early 1970s, centred on my shared experiences at ‘the cottage’, a close-set pair of small fruit-pickers’ cottages in Mittagong, New South Wales, Australia.
+The story features murderous rats, painfully low door lintels, angry spiders and a rabid duck, and is interspersed with earlier recollections of relevant, if at times irreverent, childhood events.
+Forced to face demons of my own making, and finding guardian angels in unexpected places, I eventually find understanding of my life of difference amidst trauma, bizarre happenings (including being sexually molested by a glowing cat), serendipity and near misses, as well as beauty and much laughter.

 Oh, and a lot of no sex.

-While my memoir is about my experiences as someone with Asperger’s, it doesn’t focus on or provide explanations based on my condition, but readers may do so if they choose.
+While my memoir is about my experiences as someone with high functioning autism, it doesn’t focus on or provide explanations based on my condition, but readers may do so if they choose.
 ‘Legs’ is an open and frank recount of what was happening at the time, with no attempt to pigeonhole either myself, my condition, or any particular event.